Authors: Dr. Theo Notteboom and Dr. Jean-Paul Rodrigue

 A. Definition in a port context

 Accessibility can be defined as the ease with which activities may be reached from a given location using a particular transportation system.
 It is a measure of the quality of access from a specific location to several other locations.

 A fundamental distinction can be made between relative accessibility and integral accessibility.
 Relative accessibility describes the relation or degree of connection between any two nodes in a transport system, such as a seaport and a central place).
 In contrast, integral accessibility describes the relation or degree of interconnection between a given node (a seaport) and all other nodes within a spatial network.
 The former measure is relevant in assessing land access on a specific origin-destination relation via a transport link or corridor.
-The latter is more appropriate given determining the overall accessibility and connectivity of a seaport.
+The latter is more appropriate in determining the overall accessibility and connectivity of a seaport.

 B. A multilevel approach to hinterland accessibility

 In general, four interrelated layers shape land access to seaports:

 - The locational layer (first level) relates to the geographical location of a gateway in relation to central places in the economic space.
 It forms a basic element for the intrinsic accessibility of a seaport.
 Therefore, the locational layer is mainly a relative concept to market demand.